Starefossen/librato-express/README.md

 Increment counter value.
 * `filter` - Optional string value to append to metric name key.

+#### deleteMetrics()
+Deletes all metrics from Librato that start with the name of this metric class instance.

 <a name="timing" />
 ### Timing(options)
 Creates a new `Timing` object. `Options` are the same as in [`routeCount`](#routeCount)